alkem-io/server/README.md

 Default configuration is available. **DO NOT UPDATE `.env.default`** If you need to specify different configuration, add .env file in project root folder and set values for MYSQL_DATABASE, MYSQL_ROOT_PASSWORD, DATABASE_HOST, GRAPHQL_ENDPOINT_PORT, AAD_TENANT, AAD_CLIENT.
+Note: Only AAD v2 endpoints and tokens are supported!

 Example: